zhouwg/Awesome-LLM-Inference-On-Android/README.md

 #### llama.cpp solution

 a specified ggml backend for llama.cpp on Android.
-Theoretically speaking, model preparation/conversion **is not needed** in this solution, which **is exactly similar to  ggml-cuda,ggml-metal,ggml-sycl,ggml-vulkan**.
+Theoretically speaking, model preparation/conversion **is not needed** in this solution, which **is exactly similar to  ggml-cuda,ggml-metal,ggml-sycl,ggml-vulkan,ggml-opencl**.

 ![432205301-bdeb056b-e247-4eb3-ad6d-020862f92c8f](https://github.com/user-attachments/assets/99ba7a8d-1078-4167-857d-da4898f99aa8)